gmp26/grunt-panda/README.md

 #### pandocOptions
 Type: `String`
-Default: "--mathjax"
+Default:

+- for HTML: "-t html5 --section-divs --mathjax"
+- else: ""

-Can be used to pass any other command line options along to pandoc.
+Can be used to pass any command line options along to pandoc.

 #### separator
 Type: `String`